Adding Subtitles to Video Modules

 To create your WebVTT file, follow these steps:

-- Open a new file in Notepad or a similar .txt Plain Text Editor.
+- Open a new file in Notepad or a similar plain-text editor.

 - On the third line, add a unique identifier which can be text or number.
 It's best to use numbers and start with the number 1.